Security Model

 BFT Security Model

-The allocation of blob data among the EigenDA validators is governed by Chunk Assignment logic which takes as input a set of BlobParameters
+The allocation of data among the EigenDA validators is governed by chunk assignment logic which takes as input a set of BlobParameters

 which are linked to the blob Version